 2 in x 2 out USB audio interface/microphone for Mac and PC.

 To start off we had a closer look at the Apogee Quartet.
 As mentioned above the audio interface functions as a monitor controller and extensive audio interface.
 The Apogee Quartet is built in the U.S.A. which we like for products in this price range.
 The device is not very large and perfect for a studio-desk or normal desk to put next to your keyboard.
 It is immediately noticeable that the Quartet has like many other Apogee devices a big controller knob to adjust volume and other customizable assignments to it.
-The look is great and has a die-cast aluminium and steel construction including a scratch resistant display panel.
+The look is great and has a die-cast aluminum and steel construction including a scratch resistant display panel.

 Inputs and outputs